-Various types of Mushrooms are sold too at some stalls, I saw one being offered as BBQ’d and another offering fried Mushrooms.
-I didn’t try them but they would be a good vegetarian option in Taiwan Night Markets.
+Various types of Mushrooms are sold too at some stalls, I saw one being offered as BBQ’d and another offering fried Mushrooms and the mushrooms are generally different types of mushrooms too!

 There are all types of sweet pancakes in Taiwan’s Night Market and other Sweet options, at least with something sweet you know it’s vegetarian!